B2-Kumar/Notes/javascript.md

 currying : when a function of an argument is transformed into functions of one or more arguments is called Currying.

-prototype and object prototype in javascript.
+prototype and object prototype in javascript?

 Memoization : To cache the return value of a function concerning its parameters, it is called memoization.
 It is used to speed up the application especially in case of complex, time consuming functions.